The 'Snip' for Permanent contraception

 You should go straight home after the operation and lie down for 4-6 hours.
 Use the Paracode tablets provided if you feel an ache developing as the local anaesthetic wears off and we recommend taking some before you go to sleep that night.
 The normal dose is 2 tablets, four hourly.

-For the next 1-2 days, depending on the progress you should avoid exercise and lifting and you should return to normal activity over a period of days depending on how comfortable you feel.
+For the next 2 days, depending on the progress you should avoid exercise and lifting and you should return to normal activity over a period of days depending on how comfortable you feel.

 In the event you are unfortunate enough to have a complication, you should phone our rooms and we will arrange to see you.
-On the whole, we do not make routine follow-up appointments, because it is so rare to have problems post-operatively.
-We recommend you take two days off from your normal employment, during which you should take it very easy.
+On the whole, we do not make routine follow-up appointments, because it is rare to have problems post-operatively.
+We recommend you take two days (Saturday and Sunday) off from your normal employment, during which you should take it very easy.
 This is particularly important on the night of the surgery and the day following.

 Avoid prolonged exposure to vibrating machinery for the following week.
 You can resume sexual intercourse as soon as you feel comfortable, but preferably not within 48 hours of surgery.
 You should use contraception until you have had a clear sperm count.